Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 > TBD Talk about HTTP2/HTTPS only, OAuth2, JWT tokens, AWS VPCs and roles, etc.

+> TBD Talk about security in Blockchain/Ethereum environments.

 > TDB Use external security teams for penetration testing.